florin-dumitrescu/accurate-search/README.md

 - realtime indexing of the content
   - content will stay indexed after adding or removing items

+# Benchmark

+A comparison with other javascript search libraries can be found on the Accurate Search website: [accuratesearch.org](http://accuratesearch.org)

 # How to install

 ```
 npm i accurate-search
 ```

 # How to use